JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/spring/spring-how-to-write-integration-tests.md

             SqsQueuesConfig.QueueConfig.builder().queueName("testQueue").build()
     ));
     ```
-1. You should probably also add the [PurgeQueuesRule](../../../util/local-sqs-test-utils/src/main/java/com/jashmore/sqs/test/PurgeQueuesRule.java) as a `Rule`
+1. Add the [PurgeQueuesRule](../../../util/local-sqs-test-utils/src/main/java/com/jashmore/sqs/test/PurgeQueuesRule.java) as a `Rule`
 to the integration test so the queues are all purged between tests.
-This should decrease the amount of flaky tests.
+This should decrease the amount of flaky tests due to messages staying in the queues
+unintentionally.
     ```java
     @Rule
     public final PurgeQueuesRule purgeQueuesRule = new PurgeQueuesRule(LOCAL_SQS_RULE.getLocalAmazonSqsAsync());